As with a limited company, it isn’t possible to simply shut the doors of a business partnership without following the correct legal protocol.

 If you have a partnership agreement set up, that will of course set out the procedure should one partner choose to exit.
 But if that isn’t in place, the actions will be laid out by the Partnership Act 1890 (the Act).

-What Type of Business Partnership you are in is Going to Determine your Level of Liability
+What Type of Business Partnership are you in?

 What Conditions Must be met for an LLP to Apply for Strike off?

 - It must not have traded within three months

 - All debts must be cleared

 - Company assets must be liquidated, and bank accounts should be closed,

 - Strike off is not possible where formal insolvency proceedings are underway

 Dissolving a Business Partnership in a tax Efficient Manner